A message from the Team

 My name is Elisa Rossi!
 I'm a dedicated Law student deeply interested in exploring how Law intersects with the unfolding era dominated by technological challenges.

-During my time at high-school, i joined an interdisciplinary course which helped me delving into the world of Robotics and New Technologies, providing me with an sneak peek of Machine Learning (ML) processes.
+During my time at high school, I joined an interdisciplinary course which helped me delve into the world of Robotics and New Technologies, providing me with a sneak peek of Machine Learning (ML) processes.
 I was honored to be chosen as one of two students to present our project at Fiera Didacta 2019, where we shared our insights with esteemed representatives from educational institutions across the country.

 I am currently enrolled in a Single-cycle Master's degree in Law at the University of Pavia - specializing in Legal Practice - where I have excelled in courses such as “Internet Law and new frontiers in Digital Media”, which enabled me to explore the legal intricacies of the Internet and the impacts of innovation on our lives.
 Additionally, I am actively participating in a Legal Clinic focusing on Mediation, where we examine how New Technologies, including AI, affect Alternative Dispute Resolution (ADR) methods implemented nowadays.
-For integrating my academic coursework, I frequently enjoy participating in various online educational courses in order to depeen my knowledge in the immense field of innovation.
+To complement my academic coursework, I frequently participate in various online educational courses to deepen my knowledge in the vast field of innovation.

-In 2024, I began a Legal Traineeship in an Italian Legal Firm and, as a Human Rights Advocate, I am dedicated to social service and volunteering: I have been an active member of Leo Club Voghera, the youth branch of Lions Club International, since 2019, holding various leadership roles until being the Officer of it today; and I am a UNICEF Advocate, where I give my contribution for children's rights and I give my contribution to carry out social awareness programs.
+In 2024, I began a Legal Traineeship in an Italian Legal Firm and, as a Human Rights Advocate, I am dedicated to social service and volunteering: I have been an active member of Leo Club Voghera, the youth branch of Lions Club International, since 2019, holding various leadership roles until being the Officer of it today; I am a UNICEF Advocate, where I contribute to children's rights and participate in social awareness programs.

 Francesca Neri, Italy